actionml/universal-recommender/README.md

 All query params are optional, the only rule is that there must be an item or user specified.
 Defaults are either noted or taken from algorithm values, which themselves may have defaults.
 This allows very simple queries for the simple, most used cases.

 The query returns personalized recommendations, similar items, or a mix including backfill.
 The query itself determines this by supplying item, user or both.
 Some examples are:

-###Simple Non-contextual Personalized

-	{
-	  “user”: “xyz”
-	}

-This gets all default values from the engine.json and uses only action correlators for the types specified there.

-###Simple Non-contextual Similar Items

-	{
-	  “item”: “53454543513”
-	}

-This returns items that are similar to the query item, and blacklist and backfill are defaulted to what is in the engine.json

 ###Contextual Personalized